pdjr-signalk-plugins/range-monitor/README.md

 __Notification message__
 An optional text message which will be assigned to the message property of any issued notification.
-The default value is a simple message.
+The default value is a simple, automatically generated, message.

 Enter here the text of the message you would like to be issued when the monitored path value crosses one of the defined thresholds.
-If the option is left blank then the plugin will insert an automatically generated identifying text when it issues a notification.
+If the option is left blank then the plugin will insert just the monitored path text as an identifier when it raises a notification.

 Any of the following tokens may be used in the supplied message text and will be interpolated with the described value when the notification message is